-Working with Serpil and James has been a pleasure.
-They took care of all of the interviewees to ensure they were comfortable and felt supported.
-Their questions elicited wonderful insights and the podcast editing process was a dream.
-The whole process was wonderful and I’m so happy with the outcomes.
+Working with Written & Recorded has been a pleasure.
+They ensured interviewees were comfortable and felt supported, their questions elicited wonderful insights and the podcast editing process was a dream.
+I’m so happy with the outcome.

-The Master Series podcast was only made possible by the expert guidance, knowledge and skill-sets of Serpil and James of Written & Recorded.
-Their craft has shown me how much of a key role podcasting plays in creating valuable content – podcasting should be embraced as much as possible.
+The Master Series podcast was made possible by the expert guidance, knowledge and skill-sets of Written & Recorded.
+Their craft has shown how much of a key role podcasting plays in creating valuable content.
 Their production is top draw!

 We’ve had difficulty with copywriters who just don’t get what we do.
-Written & Recorded bring a journalistic approach to uncovering the story that we want to tell.
-Not only did they get it, but I could see my words, the way I would express myself, in the copy that they wrote.
+Written & Recorded bring a journalistic approach to uncovering the story.
+They not only got it, but I could see my words, the way I would express myself, in the copy.

 This awesome team helped me launch the Diversity Initiative in our organisation.
-They explained what needed to happen to get a podcast launched, and make it good quality.
-Their editing is mind-blowing.
-The team even went out of their way to launch the podcast on social media, so we are able to leverage wider coverage.
+They explained what needed to happen to get a podcast launched, and even went out of their way to launch the podcast on social media for wider coverage.

-Written & Recorded partnered with the Interchange team to get us started on our podcast series, Culture is the Driver.
-They took the time to bring our vision to life with research, interviews and creative storytelling.
-They were great to work with and we appreciated their support and guidance.
+Written & Recorded partnered with Interchange to get our podcast started.
+They took the time to bring our vision to life with research, interviews, and creative storytelling.
+Great to work with.
+We appreciated their support and guidance.